 Students must have completed all of their first year courses to be eligible for a judicial externship.
 Most judges prefer students with at least 45 credit hours.
 Judges are typically looking for students who are in the top 20% of their class and who did very well in research and writing.
 They stongly prefer law review and/or moot court experience.
 While judges sometimes make exceptions for students who do not meet these qualifications, it is rare.

 A judicial externship counts toward your graduation hours and your skills requirement.
 Students typically earn between 3 and 6 credit hours for an externship.
 All of these credits are non-course credit hours.
 The number of hours students work at the externship placement depends on the total number of credt hours and ranges from 135 to 280.
-Students must complete an online classroom component which consists of one in person class, 4 online classes, 3 in person meetings with Prof. Boeckman, and 5 reflective journals.
+Students must complete an online classroom component which consists of weekly in-person/online classes (depending on the location of the externship), 3 in person meetings with the externship coordinator, and 5 reflective journals.
 All of the externship credits are graded on a high pass/ pass/ low pass/ fail scale.

 Long Distance Externships